bezdjian/java/README.md

     and http://localhost:8088/items (To see the items from 'itemcatalog' service

-    and http://localhost:8089/top-brands (To see results from edge-service)
+    and http://localhost:8089/top-brands (To see results from itemcatalog client)